Passengers' luggage being loaded onto a Virgin Atlantic airplane at an airport, with ground crew and equipment nearby under a partly cloudy sky.

 Inside a large warehouse with multiple shelves holding packages and boxes, some wrapped in netting, and a yellow overhead crane used for lifting large freight.

-My Approach
+My Process

 Two warehouse workers in yellow safety vests working on a control panel in a large industrial warehouse with shelves and pallets in the background.